Quickstart

 --name esdb-node \ # Assign the container a name ('esdb-node' in this case)

--p 2113:2113 \ # Map port 2113 on the host to port 2113 in the docker container.
+-p 2113:2113 \ # Map port 2113 on the host to port 2113 in the Docker container.
 Required for the EventStoreDB

 eventstore/eventstore:lts \ # Specify the Docker image to use, in this case, the EventStoreDB long-term support version (lts)